User Interviews Review [2023]: $100 an Hour for Your Opinion? Yes Please!

 Who is Eligible to Join User Interviews?

-User Interviews is open to participants worldwide, who are at least 18 years old.
+User Interviews is open to participants worldwide who are at least 18 years old.

-Still, as a US-based company, there’s definitely a US-based and English-speaking focus.
-Per a User Interviews support article:
+Still, as a US-based company, there’s a US-based and English-speaking focus.

 If you’re outside of those countries, you’re still welcome to join, but may not qualify for many studies.
-Might be time to consider another side hustle idea instead.

 Filtering and Selecting Paid Studies on User Interviews